HugCls/HugCls/README.md

-2023-12-25: "You can often change your circumstances by changing your attitude." - Eleanor Roosevelt
+2023-12-26: "We can change our lives.
+We can do, have, and be exactly what we wish." - Tony Robbins